rust-unofficial/too-many-lists/text/README.md

 writing code, having the compiler scream at you, and trying to figure out what the heck that means.
 I will be carefully ensuring that this occurs as frequently as possible.
-Learning to read and understand Rust's generally excellent compiler errors is *incredibly* important to being a productive Rust programmer.
+Learning to read and understand Rust's generally excellent compiler errors and documentation is *incredibly* important to being a productive Rust programmer.

 Although actually that's a lie.
 In writing this I encountered *way* more compiler errors than I show.
 In particular, in the later chapters I won't be showing a lot of the random "I typed (read: copy-pasted) bad" errors that you expect to encounter in every language.
 This is a *guided tour* of having the compiler scream at us.

+We will drive very